5+ - 5+

 - 3♦ Shows 5+-5+ or better in Majors

-Via a 1♠ or 1♦ opening and a 3♣ rebid with or without a jump!
+1♠ or 1♦ opening and a 3♣ rebid with or without a jump! showing 5-5+ in Spades & Clubs or Diamonds & Clubs

 pre-emptive in nature - part of the inverted minor convention.)

-remember in BETA that any new suit bid without jump is to be considered
+Remember in BETA that any response in a new suit bid without jump is to be considered

-we have abandoned requiring 'reversing values'].
+we have long abandoned the classical rebid 'reversing values'].
 Paired with this is

 the usage of BETA's Forcing Negative Double which we can use freely in